 BON Position Statement 15.14, Duty of a Nurse in Any Setting, explains the nurse's duty that was established by a landmark case, Lunsford v.
-Board of Nurse Examiners, 648 S.W.
-2d 391 (Tex.
-App. — Austin 1983).
+Board of Nurse Examiners.
 As the case of Lunsford points out, when a nurse knows, or should have known that a situation potentially places a patient at risk of harm, the nurse has a duty to intervene.
-The nurse's knowledge based on educational preparation, experience, and licensure as a nurse establishes that the nurse understands the minimum standards of care and has the ability and duty to recognize potentially harmful situations for the patient.
+The nurse's knowledge based on educational preparation, experience, and licensure establishes that the nurse understands the minimum standards of care and has the ability and duty to recognize potentially harmful situations for the patient.

 This is why the nurse's duty does not incur solely based on a nurse being "assigned" to provide nursing care to a patient.
 A nurse who has knowledge that a situation places a patient at risk of harm has a duty to the patient or potential patient, as in Lunsford.

-Rule 217.11(1)(S) relates to nurses who supervise other staff.
+As stated above, a nurse’s duty does not incur solely based on a nurse being “assigned” to a patient; however, there are standards within Board Rule 217.11 that do address nursing assignments and relate to a nurse’s duty in accepting an assignment.
+Board Rule 217.11(1)(S) relates to nurses who supervise other staff.
 This standard requires nurses in supervisory positions to "make assignments to others that take into consideration client safety and which are commensurate with the educational preparation, experience, knowledge, and physical and emotional ability of the persons to whom the assignments are made."
 Likewise, staff nurses are required to accept assignments within the nurse's educational preparation, experience, knowledge, and physical and emotional ability Rule 217.11(1) (T).
 The standards do not exist or apply in isolation, but complement each other; thus, all applicable standards should be considered by a nurse in determining the most appropriate course of action.
-(See Safe Harbor, above.)

 The Texas Nursing Practice Act (NPA) and Texas Board of Nursing (Board or BON) Rules are written broadly so they can apply to nursing practice in any setting.
 As such, the BON does not provide an all-purpose list of tasks that every nurse can perform, nor does the Board provide step-by-step procedures regarding how certain tasks are to be carried out by a nurse.